-12. NARCOTICS, DRUGS, (OR UNKNOWN SUBSTANCES), PARAPHERNALIA, INHALANT, AND ALCOHOL BEVERAGES: In compliance with Section 2925.37 of the Ohio Revised Code and Amended House Bill Section 2929.01, a student shall not make, possess, use, be under the influence of, transmit, buy, or offer for sale any known narcotic drug (or unknown substance represented as Drug or narcotic, paraphemalia, tools, inhalant, or alcohol beverage while at school or any activity connected with the school.
-DISCIPLINARY ACTION/NORMAL SCHOOL DAY INCLUDING CO-CURRICULAR ACTION/INCREASE and for any activity connected and alcohol or any activity
+12. NARCOTICS, DRUGS, (OR UNKNOWN SUBSTANCES), PARAPHERNALIA, INHALANT, AND ALCOHOL BEVERAGES: In compliance with Section 2925.37 of the Ohio Revised Code and Amended House Bill Section 2929.01, a student shall not make, possess, use, be under the influence of, transmit, buy, or offer for sale any known narcotic drug (or unknown substance represented as Drug or narcotic, paraphernalia, tools, inhalant, or alcohol beverage while at school or any activity connected with the school.
+DISCIPLINARY ACTION/NORMAL SCHOOL DAY INCLUDING

-ACTIVITIES: Possession, use, and/or sale of drugs, paraphemalia, tools, alcohol or any unknown substance represented as a drug, inhalant or alcoholic beverage will automatically be grounds for expulsion from school, plus any possible court action related to the specific offense.
+DISCIPLINARY ACTION/NORMAL SCHOOL DAY INCLUDING CO-CURRICULAR ACTIVITIES: Possession, use, and/or sale of drugs, paraphernalia, tools, alcohol or any unknown substance represented as a drug, inhalant or alcoholic beverage will automatically be grounds for expulsion from school, plus any possible court action related to the specific offense.